vytautas-dev/vytautas-dev/README.md

 I currently works as a CAD and vector graphic designer in advertisement company and at the same time I'm also deals with project management of visual-marking projects. :pencil:

-In my spare time I train crossfit and enjoy bike-gravel riding :bike:
+In my spare time I train crossfit and enjoy bike-gravel cycling :bike:

 ## My skills